 What are the alternatives for treatment?

-If you choose not to take part in this study, then the doctor looking after you will choose the best treatment for you.
+If you choose for your friend/relative not to take part in this study then the doctor looking after them will choose the best treatment for your friend/relative.

 What are the benefits and risks of taking part?